jruzzi/javaee-tutorial/README.md

 - JDK8+

 Deploying to Github will require password less authentication.

 This is done by exporting your SSH public key into your Github account.

 ## Create an empty gh-pages branch

+The instructions below assume the current directory to be the root of the clone.

 ```
 git checkout --orphan gh-pages